 - Sift the spices with some flour (altogether, it will take about 5 cups, but start out with 3 or 4.)
 Add the flour mixture to syrup/shortening.

-- Stir in the soda dissolved in the water, and orange peel.
-Add enough flour to make as rolled cookie dough.
-Roll a bit of the dough -- if it holds its shape pretty well, it's ready to bake; if not, add more flour.
-Best to make the dough one evening, cover dish and leave in a warm room overnight, then bake the next day.
+- Stir in the baking soda dissolved in the water, and orange peel.
+Add enough flour to make a rolled cookie dough.
+Roll a bit of the dough -- if it holds its shape pretty well, it's ready to bake.
+If not, add more flour.
+Best to make the dough one evening, cover the dish and leave in a warm room overnight.
+Then bake the next day.

 - Wonderful results using baking stone & parchment paper.

 - Heat the shortening/syrup mixture in the microwave until shortening just melts.
 The warming of the syrup/shortening is the secret to the perfect cookie texture.